bbcf/bbcflib/doc/tutorial_btrack.rst

 Bioinformaticians have to deal with large files in multiple formats.
 This involves tedious conversions, manipulations, and hundreds of very similar scripts that each of us rewrites constantly.
 Also, shell commands have their limits, and most of the time it is simpler/mandatory to use a real programming language instead (here we choose Python).

 The purpose of **btrack** is to provide an immediate access to the file's content, neither having to think about formats' specificities, nor convert or decode binary formats.

 What formats are supported?
 ---------------------------

-All kinds of raw text files organized in columns can be read (if column fields are specified), e.g. *csv*, *sam*, or tab-delimited files.
+All kinds of raw text files organized in columns can be read (if column fields are specified), e.g. **csv**, **sam**, or tab-delimited files.
 The following formats are automatically recognized and decoded:

 **bed**, **wig**, **bedGraph**, **bigWig**, **BAM**, **sqlite**, **sga**, **gff** (**gtf**).

-URLs pointing to such files (`http://genome.ucsc.edu/goldenPath/help/examples/bedExample2.bed`) and gzipped files are handled automatically.
+URLs pointing to such files (ex.: http://genome.ucsc.edu/goldenPath/help/examples/bedExample2.bed) and gzipped files are handled automatically.

 Glossary
 --------